tomasban1/express-bank/README.md

 Requirements:

--   Account can only be deleted, if account money balance is 0
+-   Account can only be deleted, if money balance is 0

 > PUT: